stfwi/rsgauges/readme.md

 ----
 ## Revision history

+    - v1.1.0-b3 [A] Added manual/description tooltips for all blocks and items of the mod (CTRL-SHIFT when mouse hovering in the inventory or JEI).

     - v1.1.0-b2 [A] Added switch link relay (redstone power based link activation).
                 [A] Added switch link pulse relay (reacts on redstone rising edge).
                 [A] Added switch link receiver (silent bistable switch device).